CONGRATULATIONS TO OUR 2024 AWARD WINNERS

 LABOURSTART AWARD FOR WORKING CLASS SOLIDARITY

 2020 was the first year we awarded the LabourStart Award for Working Class Solidarity and it recognizes the festival film that speaks the most to building worker-to-worker global solidarity.
 This award is funded by LabourStart and the recipient is voted on by the global executive of LabourStart.
 The award includes a $100 CAD prize.
+Two films have won the 2024 award and will each receive the $100 CAD prize.

 BEST CANADIAN FILM